Škoda 305 mm Model 1911: History

 Eight Mörsers were loaned to the German Army and they were first fired in action on the Western Front at the start of World War I. They were used in concert with the Krupp 42 cm howitzer ("Big Bertha") to destroy the rings of Belgian fortresses around Liege (Battle of Liège), Namur (Fortified Position of Namur) and Antwerp (Forts Koningshooikt, Kessel and Broechem).
+The 305mm was used with great success at Namur, Givet and Maubeuge where it was noted that while the German 42 cm howitzer had the more powerful punch, it was limited to rail transport while the Škoda mortars could be set up elsewhere.
 While the weapon was used on the Eastern, Italian and Serbian fronts until the end of the war, it was only used on the Western front at the beginning of the war.

 In 1915, ten howitzers were used in support of the Austro-Hungarian-German invasion of Serbia under the German General August von Mackensen.
 One of these is restored in Belgrade Military Museum.
 By the end of the war, 79 of the weapons of all three types were in service.
 Only 24 were destroyed.

 In the period between the world wars, large numbers of mortars were in service in Yugoslavia (4 M.11 and 6 M.16), Romania, Italy (23 M.11, 16 M.11/16 and 16 M.16), Czechoslovakia (17 M.16) and Hungary (3 M.11 and 2 M.16).
 There were only two in Austria; one in the Arsenal army museum in Vienna, the second as a training weapon in Innsbruck.